A Divorce Roadmap

-Assuming both you and your spouse have legal representation, your attorneys will try to help you settle any disputed issues before appearing in court for a trial to obtain the divorce.
+A divorce attorney in Monmouth or Middlesex County can try to help you settle any disputed issues before appearing in court for a trial to obtain the divorce.
 If you are able to settle these issues, the lawyers will prepare a settlement agreement that becomes a part of the Judgment of Divorce.
 If agreement cannot be reached, however, you may also be required to attend an Early Settlement Panel.
 If an agreement is not reached at the Early Settlement Panel, the judge will require the two parties, with their counsel, to then attend another layer of mediation sponsored thru the court system known as Mandatory Economic Mediation.
 If both parents want custody of their children, the court will, in most cases, refer contested custody issues to a Family Court mediator.